sijingzhangzsj0604/docs/docs/cloud/guides/security/acl.md

 API7 Cloud utilizes the [Consumer](../../concepts/consumer.md) functionality to provide fine-grained API authentication.
 An API request with valid credentials can be forwarded by the [Apache APISIX](https://apisix.apache.org) normally, no matter which
-[Application](../../concepts/application.md) it accesses.
-This permissive access control might not be enough when users want to control which Consumers can access which Applications or [APIs](../../concepts/api.md).
+[Service](../../concepts/service.md) it accesses.
+This permissive access control might not be enough when users want to control which Consumers can access which Service or [APIs](../../concepts/api.md).
 So that requests from unauthorized Consumers will be rejected by Apache APISIX, and the API security can be enhanced.

 [ACL](https://en.wikipedia.org/wiki/Access-control_list) is a way to control the accessible clients of API.